 So, what is this?

 Some paintings lean more toward mixed media with the additions of wax pencil, paper, and metal sandpaper grit.
 And yes, I use a ruler and tape when blending color with brushes.
-I also scrape through dried paint revealing layers below the surface.

-My work is considered "color field" or "hard edge color field”.
+Much of my work is considered "color field" or "hard edge color field”.
 I juxtapose bold, opaque colors with more sensitive transparent layers.
 I work to create a visually powerful emotion for the viewer, hopefully a "I have to take that home!" kind of reaction.

 Who is the artist?

 I'm Rick Loudermilk, and I graduated in fine art at the University of Louisiana in 1982.
 I have worked as a full-time painter, printmaker and mixed media artist in Austin for 36 years.

 Each year I participate in a dozen or more of the best juried art fairs in the country.
 Upcoming shows are listed in the schedule page.